Word on the eat

 Duplex on St. 278 is another Phnom Penh institution.
 Here you’ll find a truly international menu that includes Belgian specialities like home made meatballs, vol au vent chicken stew, and Belgian fries, along with Australian steaks, Khmer rice, and seafood pasta.
 The lengthy cocktail menu, and equally lengthy list of Belgian beers is the main event, however.

-Hops craft beer brewery with beer garden and grill on St. 228 is a not to be missed.
-They serve German classics, such as Nuremberg sausage with sauerkraut, to enjoy along with their perfectly brewed beers made with 100% natural ingredients.
+Hops Brewery & Craft Beer Garden on St. 228 is a not to be missed, serving German classics, such as Nuremberg sausage with sauerkraut, alongside their perfectly brewed beers made with 100% natural and imported ingredients.

-However, if you’re looking for a lighter breakfast, Blue Pumpkin is one of the best French bakeries in town, and has multiple locations (St. 57, St. 63, St. 380, St. 556, Riverside and at the airport).
+However, if you’re looking for a lighter breakfast, Blue Pumpkin is one of the best French bakeries in town, and has multiple locations (Riverside, St. 63, St. 380, St. 556, and at the airport).
 Grab a fresh and flaky croissant, brioche, or danish with a frothy cappuccino or latte, although its homemade ice creams may prove too tempting to resist, even in the morning.
-A restorative late-afternoon cheese cake or tiramisu will solve all your problems too.

 The opening of Alchemy GastroPub (St. 123) has made the Russian Market neighbourhood that much more fashionable.
-Gourmet versions of tasty American treats like braised short ribs, skirt steak, and mac n’ cheese are served alongside a wide selection of cocktails and wines.
-Beer drinkers will also delight at their selection of craft and imported brews.
+Gourmet versions of tasty American treats like braised short ribs, skirt steak, and mac n’ cheese are served alongside a wide selection of cocktails and wines, craft beers and imported brews.

 The Exchange (St. 47) is housed inside a renovated colonial mansion close to Wat Phnom, keeping the outside a traditional French style while the interior resembles an old-fashioned pub.
 It has excellent sharing platters and a lengthy menu of beef, poultry and seafood classics like pan-seared red snapper, bacon and brie burger, and twice-cooked tamarind duck.
 Their cocktail menu offers seemingly infinite variations on the martini and some well-designed house specialties.